Keyboard shortcuts

 Shift+TabCycle focus backward

-EnterSwitch to selected view (sidebar)
+EnterSwitch to selected view from sidebar

 1 / gDashboard